OPunktSchmidt/KpImageViewer-Extended/README.md

 This is a customized version for my needs.
 Check out the following changelog:

 - The method FitToScreen() can now be called directly from KpImageViewer.
 So for example you can fit the image to the screen when the window size changes
+- Provides the new public method Open(byte[] imageContent).
+It's a very simple method with just one line of code but with this method you don't need to care about assigning a correctly assembled System.Drawing.Bitmap object to the Image property.